torrejonv/teranode/docs/architecture/architecture.md

 1. A subtree acts as an intermediate data structure to hold batches of 1M transaction IDs (including metadata) and their corresponding Merkle root.
 2. Each subtree computes its own Merkle root, which is a single hash representing the entire set of transactions within that subtree.

-_Efficiency_: Subtrees are broadcast every second (assuming a throughput of 1M transactions per second), making data propagation more continuous rather than batched every 10 minutes.
+_Efficiency_: Subtrees are broadcast every second (assuming a baseline throughput of 1M transactions per second), making data propagation more continuous rather than batched every 10 minutes.
 1. By broadcasting these subtrees at such a high frequency, receiving nodes can validate these batches quickly and continuously, having them "pre-approved" for inclusion in a block.
 2. This contrasts with the original Bitcoin protocol, where a new block, and hence a new batch of transactions, is broadcast approximately every ten minutes after being confirmed by miners.